Velgast–Prerow railway line: Opening and operation in the early years

 On 30 November 1910, the Barth–Prerow section opened.
 Test runs were conducted, with guests and local representatives welcomed at stations.
-The Darß Railway opened to public transport on 1 December 1910: On 1 December 1910, the standard-gauge Barth–Prerow railway line opened as a branch line with stations in Tannenheim, Pruchten, Bresewitz, Zingst, and Prerow for passenger, freight, luggage, corpse, and live animal transport.Zingst and Prerow gained a year-round rail connection, reducing reliance on steamboats, which ceased operation 14 days after the line opened.
+The Darß Railway opened to public transport on 1 December 1910.

 Operated by the Prussian State Railways, the line saw significant passenger growth, particularly among spa guests.
 Separate baggage trains were sometimes used.
 A storm surge on 30 December 1913 damaged the Meiningen Bridge and collapsed the Kloer Bridge between Pruchten and Bresewitz.

 A temporary wooden bridge was erected in January 1914, replaced by a new 723-metre-long Kloer Bridge in March 1916, with 54 superstructures (five truss and 49 sheet metal girder structures).

 Passenger numbers in the early 1920s remained below 1913 levels.
 Plans to extend the line to Graal-Müritz via the Mecklenburg Seaside Resort Railway were rejected by the Reichsbahn Directorate in Stettin on 5 November 1925, following criticism from conservationists and Ribnitz.
 Economic crises reduced passenger numbers, which recovered in the early 1930s with increased holidaymakers.

-In 1926, the trains ran according to the following timetable: